The Cassandra Complex (band): History

 In 2007, the original three band members reformed along with Volker Zacharias to play several festival shows in Europe and Brazil.
 Dillon subsequently left the band again and was replaced by Axel Ermes.
-The current four-piece line-up have continued to play regular shows since then.

 In 2019, the band remastered and re-released their two earliest albums, Grenade and Hello America.

 At the end of 2020 the band released a studio single: The Crown Lies Heavy on the King (Destroy Donald Trump Mix), which reached number 3 in the German Alternative Chart on December 31, 2020.

 The band released a new studio album entitled The Plague, their first for 22 years, on May 6, 2022.
+The album went on to spend 4 weeks at No. 1 in the German Alternative Charts.

+In 2024 the band reformed their original lineup, along with guest musicians Chris Haskett (who formerly played with Rollins Band and David Bowie) on guitar, Mera Roberts (Faith & the Muse, Black Tape for a Blue Girl) on cello, and Brent Heinze (Probe 7) on keyboards.
+This lineup recorded the album Death & Sex, released by COP International.
+Like the previous album, this went on to spend several weeks at No. 1 in the German Alternative Charts.

+The band are currently spending 2024 on their CX40 retrospective world tour taking in 11 countries across 3 continents.